sjgosai/boda2/README.md

 pip install -e .
 ```

+Installation time is from the repository is approximately `66.07 seconds` (Feb 23 2024, tested in [Colab](https://colab.research.google.com/drive/1HIvQsSUzhw5an1jwJxh-5FUJaYtKV6Cz?usp=sharing)).
 Properly installing `torch` is highly variable system to system so it wasn't feesible to include in the `requirements.txt`.

 # Colab
 CODA works in Colab notebooks backed with [Custom VMs](https://console.cloud.google.com/marketplace/product/colab-marketplace-image-public/colab).
 We were successful using V100s, but not T4s (tested: Feb 16 2024).
 We partially reproduce two tutorials as examples: